đź“…December 13, 2025

 FAQ

-#### Can reducing insulin resistance holidays help prevent type 2 diabetes?
+Can improving insulin sensitivity during the holidays really help prevent diabetes?

 Yes.
 Research shows that even modest improvements in insulin sensitivity—achieved through diet timing, activity, and sleep—can delay or prevent progression from prediabetes to type 2 diabetes by up to 58% over three years (Diabetes Prevention Program, NIH).

-#### What foods help reduce insulin resistance holidays naturally?
+What foods naturally help reduce insulin resistance during the holidays?

 Foods rich in magnesium (spinach, pumpkin seeds), polyphenols (berries, dark chocolate ≥70%), and omega-3s (fatty fish, walnuts) support insulin signaling.
 Prioritizing non-starchy vegetables, legumes, and lean proteins at holiday meals helps maintain stable glucose responses.